 Where to stay in Cape Town?

 We’ve lived in most neighbourhoods in this fair city: the Northern and Southern Suburbs, Llandudno, Tamboerskloof, Sea Point, Camps Bay and the city centre to name a few.
-We could prattle on all day on where to stay (and there are a LOT of wonderful options!) but here are some of our faves for an extended stay or even just a few days.
+We could prattle on all day on where to stay (and there are a LOT of wonderful options!) but here are some of our favourites places to stay in Cape Town.

 Budget: If you want to stay right in the heart of the action, the 91 Loop Boutique Hostel has great rooms.